 A bucket provides two types of permissions by default: public and user.

 Public permissions include "Private Read/Write", "Public Read/Private Write", and "Public Read/Write".
-You can modify bucket access permissions in Permission Management of the bucket in the COS Console.
-For more information, see Basic Concepts of Access Control.
+You can modify bucket access permissions in Permission Management of the bucket in the COS console.
+For more information, please see Basic Concepts of Access Control.